CRANK211/c211-uwp-composition/Samples/RelativePanelImplicitAnimation/RelativePanelImplicitAnimation/Readme.md

     > **Note**: I have created some extension methods that simplify grabbing the compositor and creating the animations - they live in the `Extensions.cs` file in the root of the `C211.Uwp.Composition` class library.

  1. Run the sample and you should see the smooth animations.
+By attaching the behavior to each of the elements within the `RelativePanel`, the composition system monitors their position and size by way fo the implicit animations.
+When a trigger fires to reposition an element, the implicit animation detects that change and runs an offset and/or size animation as necessary.